smartinrub/sergiomartinrubio.com/_posts/2019-10-21-centralized-configuration-with-spring-cloud-config-server.md

 >Note: `ENCRYPT_KEY` overrides `encrypt.key` value.

 You can also disable decryption of properties before sending them to the client.
 To do this you have to set `spring.cloud.config.server.encrypt.enabled` to `false` (`true` is the default value).
-When this property is set to `false`, `encrypt.key` is required in the client for decryption during start up.
+When this property is set to `false`, `encrypt.key` is required on the client side for decryption during start up.

 #### Asymmetric

-The symmetric key is superior in terms of security, but it is usually less convenient since you have to set a few properties.
+The asymmetric key is superior in terms of security, but it is usually less convenient since you have to set a few properties.

 A keystore is needed to set up an asymmetric key.
 This requires a password which itself would have to be stored unencrypted and then set the keystore password as an environment variable.